 Gastronomy in Cavallino is heavily influenced by Venetian cuisine.
 Local restaurants offer a wide variety of dishes, including fresh seafood, pasta and traditional Italian dishes.
 You should definitely not miss out on sampling local specialities such as 'sarde in saor' (sardines in onionvinegar with raisins and pine nuts) and 'risotto al nero di seppia' (rice with squid ink).

 In the Cavallino area you can also find an interesting tree with small, very sweet fruits.
-The jujube (Giuggiole in Italian).
-You can eat the jujube fruit just as it is - it has a very pleasant taste.
+The jujube (Giuggiole in Italian) is a fruit you can eat just like that, as it has a very pleasant taste.
 But they are also often used to make jams, marmalades, syrups and baby food.
 The unripe fruit is pickled in vinegar or salt.
 At a temperature of around 10 °C, they can keep for up to two months in very good quality, so they are suitable for storage.
 They are also tasty candied or dried, as they resemble classic dates in appearance and taste.
 When ripe, the fresh fruit is served as an accompaniment to wine.

 Last but not least, Cavallino is a typical production area for the peculiarly bitter green Montine asparagus, known in Venetian dialect as 'sparasea'.
 The tradition of growing and harvesting 'sparasea' is also the subject of a festival which has been held in Cavallino every year between the end of April and the beginning of May for more than thirty years.